Skip to main content

 These estimates are based on our complete finishing system and assume a standard layout without custom features like bathrooms, wet bars, or home theaters, which can bump costs higher depending on complexity.

-Size of Basement (sq ft) Estimated Cost Monthly Payment (12-years)
+Size of Basement (sq ft) Estimated Cost Estimated Monthly Payment (12 Years)

 Of course, square footage is just one piece of the puzzle.
 There are plenty of other details that can push your project higher (or help you save), depending on how you finish the space.
 Let’s take a look at what else can affect your basement’s final price tag.